Svenito/versup/docs/source/index.rst

 You can edit this file to affect all bumps, or create a `.versup.json` file in your project root and versup will use these values to override the global ones.

+It is worth noting that the default config will be merged at runtime into the global config so that any new settings that get added to the config are present.
+The global config will remain unaffected however.
+New config settings need to be added manually in the meantime.
+There is a plan to automate this in future releases.

 Template tags
 =============